serviceprototypinglab/mao-orchestrator/Docs/Tools.md

 A scheduled tool can also be un-scheduled.
 #### CLI
 ```
-python maoctl.py tool stop <name>
+python maoctl.py tool stop --id ID
 ```
 ## Advanced
 ### Custom Docker parameters
 You can specify a command to run inside the tool container and a set of environment variables by setting the optional `command` (list) and `env` (dict) parameters respectively in the run/schedule request.
 This is possible **only** via the API.
+The CLI currently leaves these parametars empty
 ### Crontab syntax for scheduler
+*set as NULL for now as it breaks*

 You can use crontab syntax for the frequency parameter of the scheduler request.
 This is possible both through the CLI and API.